Systematic Storytelling –

 An information design method

-Systematic Storytelling is an information design method that combines systems design and storytelling.
-It is predestined for the communication of complex narratives.
+Systematic Storytelling is an information design method that combines systems design and storytelling in order to meet a variety of user needs.

 I have already experimented with this method in my projects Designing universal knowledge and Amsterdam in documents.
 My research project The Infinite Narrative serves to further develop and lay down this information design method.